cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230629 0225-1 Day #18_

 Desc:
-The session we had yesterday on setting up internet-facing ALB with its Target Group, Listeners & Security Group configurations to set the target as a Private EC2 Instance where Nginx is hosted & expose publically via ALB as an entry point.
+The session we had on setting up internet-facing ALB with its Target Group, Listeners & Security Group configurations to set the target as a Private EC2 Instance where Nginx is hosted & expose publically via ALB as an entry point.